Mindset Secrets to Becoming a Published Conservation Photographer

 But you more than likely have your own limiting beliefs that aren't on this list.
 And I want you to be able to recognize them and flip them.
 So I created a free downloadable workbook for you.
 Not only doesn't include all the exercises that I provide for you in this episode, but it includes exercises that will help you see, clarify and then flip whatever limiting beliefs you have standing in the way of your photography.
 It doesn't matter if you're new or a seasoned pro.
 You have limiting beliefs, and this is an exercise that will help you kick them to the curb.
 You can get the free download at Jaymi H dot com.
 That's JaymiH.com/5 the number five for this episode.
 Now let's dive in.

 Welcome to Impact the conservation photography podcast.
 I'm your host, Jaymi Heimbuch.
-And if you are a visual storyteller with a love for all things wild then you're in the right place, from conservation to creativity, from business to marketing and everything in between.
-This podcast is for you, conservation visual storyteller who is ready to make an impact.
+And if you are a visual storyteller with a love for all things wild then you're in the right place.
+From conservation to creativity, from business to marketing and everything in between.
+This podcast is for you, the conservation visual storyteller who is ready to make an impact.
 Let's dive in.

 See Wild Idea Lab is designed specifically for emerging and established photographers, filmmakers and artists who are all working in conservation and science communication with monthly master classes, live events, community engagement and so much more members from around the world accelerate their growth as creatives and find their place in a network of colleagues and friends.
 Whether you are just starting out or you've been a pro for years.
 Wild Idea Lab has the resources you need to do more and go farther with your work.